fdioDocs/vpp-docs/docs/reference/vppcontainers/boxSetup.rst

 __________

-Once you're satisfied with your **Vagrantfile**, to boot the box run:
+Once you're satisfied with your *Vagrantfile*, boot the box with:

 .. code-block:: shell